Manufacturing Safety in the Post-Pandemic World

 Mobile Solutions

 Creating a strong safety culture in a manufacturing environment needs more than spreadsheets and paper-based forms.
-Workers on the manufacturing frontline need mobile devices to record observations quickly and easily.
+Workers on the manufacturing frontline need a mobile app to record observations quickly and easily.
 These observations go to the management system to help leaders understand potential threats, which they can then use to send real-time updates to workers using bulletins to mobile devices.
 This creates a cycle of continuous safety feedback that enhances workplace situational awareness and makes frontline workers partners in manufacturing safety culture.

 Machine Learning or AI-Enhanced Solutions